Easy Bruschetta Recipe with Mozzarella and Tomato Basil

 This post may contain affiliate links.
 Please read our disclosure policy.

-Easy Bruschetta Recipe with Mozzarella and Tomato Basil is a simple, fresh, and gorgeous easy appetizer that screams summer.
-The colors resemble the Italian flag.
-The garlic cloves on toasted bread topped with juicy ripe tomatoes, fresh mozzarella, and basil are a perfect bite of your favorite Italian flavors.
+Easy Bruschetta Recipe with Mozzarella and Tomato Basil is a simple, fresh, and gorgeous appetizer that screams summer – only 6 ingredients and 30 minutes!
+The garlic cloves on toasted bread, topped with juicy, ripe tomatoes, fresh mozzarella, and basil, are a perfect bite of your favorite Italian flavors.

 Easy Bruschetta Recipe with Mozzarella and Tomato Basil hand holding one.

 I love fresh ingredients in the summertime, and sweet tomatoes are at the top of my list.
-In Sardegna, Italy where I grew up, the summer tomatoes are as sweet as candy.
-You will love this traditional bruschetta recipe with mozzarella and tomato basil.
+In Sardinia, Italy, where I grew up, the summer tomatoes are as lovely as candy and that is where we enjoy this simple recipe most.
+You’ll love this traditional bruschetta recipe, featuring mozzarella and tomato basil.
+Serve this as an appetizer to our Grilled Chicken Thigh Recipe!

 Simple Ingredients